ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 Here, we show you how can you create and prepare your own dataset using the JupyterLab extension of *fairly*.

-   1. Create a new directory called :code:`mydataset` inside the *workshop directory*.
+   1. Create a new directory called :code:`mydataset` inside the *tutorial directory*.
-   2. Inside :code:`workshop/mydataset/`.
+   2. Inside :code:`tutorial/mydataset/`.
 Open the context menu and click on :guilabel:`Create Fairly Dataset`
    3. Select :guilabel:`Zenodo` as template from the drop-down list. *Notice that there are templates for other data repositories*.
    4. Click :guilabel:`Create`.
 A :code:`manifest.yaml` file will be add to the *dummy-data* directory.
 This file contains a list of fields that you can edit to add metadata to your dataset.